A committee of respected gallerists selects Ocula Member galleries. These galleries are considered to be among the best galleries in Seoul.

 Ocula Magazine has developed a reputation for thoughtful and in-depth editorial dedicated to exploring the best in contemporary art.

 Read MoreOur team regularly covers shows and art news relevant to Seoul.
-Ocula has interviewed many of leading Korean artists, including Haegue Yang and other artists who regularly show in Seoul, like Do Ho Suh, Daniel Boyd, Ugo Rondinone, and Anish Kapoor.
+Ocula has interviewed many Korean and international artists who regularly show in Seoul, including Haegue Yang, Do Ho Suh, Daniel Boyd, Ugo Rondinone, and Anish Kapoor.
 Our editorial team also covers exhibitions via insights and features.

 In Seoul you can view work by some of the world's most exciting Korean and international emerging artists.
 Below is a selection of artists with works currently on view in exhibitions showing with Ocula Member Galleries.